 Enemies will almost always act in the same fashion each time you play a level.
 As mentioned earlier, the only way to move on to the next level is to successfully defeat all of the enemies.

 However, the Dark Faerie cannot be defeated and therefore does not need to be defeated to advance to the next level.
-For the levels she is capable of appearing on, she will appear at random (sometimes multiple times in a single level).
-She is simply an added obstacle - so watch out for her beams.
+For the levels she appears on, she will appear at random (sometimes multiple times in a single level).
+She is simply an added obstacle—so watch out for her beams.

-After an enemy is defeated, it will leave behind an item for a brief period of time - this item can be collected for bonus points.
+After an enemy is defeated, it will leave behind an item for a brief period of time that can be collected for bonus points.
 The item that appears is totally random, but you should attempt to collect all of the items in order to maximize your points.

 Items will only stay on-screen for 10 seconds after an enemy is defeated, so time is of the essence.
-Furthermore, they will show up in a random place - NOT in the place where the enemy was defeated.
-Sometimes this is even in places you can't reach.
+Furthermore, they will show up in a random place, not in the place where the enemy was defeated, sometimes even in places you can't reach.
 At the end of each level, you have 5 seconds to run around and collect any items you may have missed, as well as the item from the last enemy defeated.
-The exception to this is levels 12, 18, 24, 30, and 36 - these levels will end immediately after the last enemy is defeated, and you will not be able to collect the item from that enemy, or any others still out when you defeated them.
+The exception to this is levels 12, 18, 24, 30, and 36—these levels will end immediately after the last enemy is defeated, and you will not be able to collect the item from that enemy, or any others still out when you defeated them.

 Points are primarily awarded for defeating enemies.
 Each enemy will net you 100 points, with a 400 point bonus if you defeat them all without losing a life.
-(Note: You do not get this bonus if you have to replay the level.)
 You will also receive an extra life automatically when you reach 10,000 points, and again when you reach 100,000 points.